PixelightFlower/crucible-setting/Setting_Bible/Entity_Realm.md

   <li>Innovation that comes from desperation at the knife's edge</li>
   <li>Pushing limitations, breaking boundaries, going to the extreme</li>
 </ul>
+<p>The Colour Yellow and The Precipice Contagion are associated with Obsession and Burn Out.
+There is some debate if The Precipice Contagion is a literal plague that spreads through the ever present smog of Rot, driving people with insomnia to ever increasing need to work, produce, create, and then burn out like a firework.</p>
 </p>

 <h3>The Twisting Verdancy</h3>